cover-me/qtplot/README.md

 While qtplot is convenient for measurements, it has limitations for the publication purpose.
 For example, qtplot can't produce figures with multiple sub-panels.
 The freedom of modifying the colorbar and ticks is low.
 A Jupyter Notebook with pieces of code stolen from qtplot would make customizing of figures easily.
 Here is an example ~~[qtplotter.ipynb](/qtplotter.ipynb)~~ [qtplotter examples](https://github.com/cover-me/qtplotter/blob/master/example.ipynb).

 ## Installation

 After installing, please delete old profiles by clicking Settings->Remove (or delete the folder C:\\Users\\username\\.qtplot) and restart the program again if you are using versions older than 2018.12.03.

+### Create a portable version of qtplot with PyInstaller
+With PyInstaller, you can package qtplot into a small and portable folder with an executable inside.

+Make sure your python meets the requirements of qtplot (by installing it with the methods above...).

+Download the whole project and create a .py file in the project folder, with the following codes:

+	from qtplot import qtplot
+	qtplot.main()

+Assuming the file you created names 'qt_plot-YYMMDD.py' and WinPython-32bit-2.7.9.5 is used, open "WinPython Command Prompt.exe" and execute:

+	cd [directory]
+	pyinstaller --hidden-import vispy.app.backends._pyqt4 --add-data qtplot\colormaps;qtplot\colormaps --noconsole qt_plot-YYMMDD.py

+Replace [directory] with the path of your qtplot project folder.

+If pyinstaller has not been installed for WinPython-32bit-2.7.9.5, run `easy_install pip==20` to upgrade pip, then run `pip install pyinstaller==3.3` to install pyinstaller (newer or older versions seem not work on Windows 11 with python 2.7).
+Try a different computer if it does not work, this is very tricky.

+Sometimes the excutable may fail to run on a computer because of missing init.tcl and .tk files.
+Click [here](https://stackoverflow.com/questions/42180492/pyinstaller-fails-on-windows-7-cant-find-a-usable-init-tcl) for a solution (I prefer copying the missing file manually).

 ### Run the excutable directly on Windows